-Tai Hastings Prince Edward Board of Health То: · · Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Reviewed by: Dr. Ethan Toumishey, Acting Medical Officer of Health and CEO Date: Wednesday, May 4, 2022 Subject: First Quarter Report Nature of Board Engagement ☑ For Information ☐ Strategic Discussion ☐ Board approval and motion required ☑ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Review and discussion of Expense Summary report for the period January - March, 2022.
-Background: Expense Summary, January 1 to March 31, 2022 The summary of revenues and expenses for the first quarter of the year, January to March 2022 is attached.
-Highlights include: Mandatory programs include all expenses related to mandatory programs and COVID-19 related costs.
-COVID-19 vaccine expenses and case and contact management will be reallocated when confirmation of one-time funding is received.
-Ministry of Health one-time grants include the School-Focused Nursing program and Medical Officer of Health (MOH) Compensation Grant.
+То: Hastings Prince Edward Board of Health Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Reviewed by: Dr. Ethan Toumishey, Acting Medical Officer of Health Date: Wednesday, April 20, 2022 Subject: First Quarter Report Nature of Board Engagement (If compliance issue, background must include a reference to requirement) ☑ For Information ☐ Strategic Discussion ☐ Board approval and motion required ☑ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Include recommendations and options Review and discussion of Expense Summary report for the period January - March, 2022.
+Background: Expense Summary, Jan - March 31, 2022 The summary of revenues and expenses for the first quarter of the year, January - March 2022 is attached.
+Highlights include: Mandatory programs include all expenses related to mandatory programs and COVID related costs.
+COVID vaccine expenses and case and contact management will be reallocated when confirmation of one-time funding is received.
+Ministry of Health one-time grants include the School Focused Nursing program and MOH Compensation Grant.
 Seniors Dental program expenses continue to be in excess of the base budget.
 Based on first quarter results, services will need to be discontinued in the fall if additional funds are not secured.
 Overall deficit balance of \$54,000 will be adjusted as anticipated one-time funding is confirmed.
-Accountability agreement for 2022 should be received by April 30, 2022 Recommendation: No recommendation required - sharing for information purposes only.
+Accountability agreement for 2022 should be received by April 30, 2022 Recommendation: No recommendation required; sharing for information purposes.

-Summary of Revenues & Expenses for the period January 1 - March 31, 2022 HASTINGS PRINCE EDWARD PUBLIC HEALTH
+Summary of Revenues & Expenses for the period January 1 - March 31, 2022